hardwario/website/content/projects/dragons-fire.en.md

 Have fun with your friends with IoT.
 Which of you has the hottest or coldest breath?
 You decide what will help you win.
 As they say, anything goes!😱
 {{< /perex >}}

 This project teaches you how to **measure temperature with IoT**.
-All you need is the basic BigClown [Starter Kit](https://shop.hardwario.com/starter-kit/).
+All you need is the basic HARDWARIO [Starter Kit](https://shop.hardwario.com/starter-kit/).

 {{< modules >}}